ndc coursesabout the institutecode of ethicsfind an ndc practitionerfree resourcesguest speakerslogin

 Persuading your baby to stay on the one breast for a long period of time can accidentally result in

-• A conditioned dialling up at the breast, if your baby feels somewhat pressure.
-You can find out about conditioned dialling up here.
+• A conditioned dialling up at the breast, if your baby feels under pressure.

 • A drop in the amount of milk you produce, so that baby's weight gain drops off.
 This is because you're not offering each breast enough times in a 24-hour period to maintain the milk supply your baby needs.